dready92/PHP-on-Couch/doc/couch_admin.md

 Creating a couchAdmin instance
 ==============================

+**__construct(CouchClient $client,$options = array())**
-The couchAdmin class constructor takes an only parameter : a couchClient object.
-You have to be careful, the couchClient object should have enough credentials to perform the administrative tasks.
+The couchAdmin class constructor takes 2 parameters : a couchClient object and an array of configuration options.

+*$client* :  You have to be careful, the couchClient object should have enough credentials to perform the administrative tasks.

+*$options*: This array has 2 possibles keys for the moments.
+- users_database : The user database to use (overwrite the default _users)
+- node : The node to use for the configuration. **If it's not defined**, the first node of the *cluster_nodes* will be taken.

 Example :